Category Filter

 Medical Policy Panel, January 2020

 Medical Policy Group, March 2020 (3): 2020 Updates to Description, Key Points, Practice Guidelines and Position Statements, References and Key Words: added: Systemic Mastocytosis, Aggressive systemic mastocytosis (ASM), Systemic mastocytosis with an associated hematologic neoplasm (SM-AHN), Mast cell sarcoma (MCS) and Mast cell leukemia (MCL).
-Added Systemic Mastocytosis as a covered diagnosis for allogeneic stem cell transplant with critieria for coverage.
+Added Systemic Mastocytosis as a covered diagnosis for allogeneic stem cell transplant with criteria for coverage.
 Available for comment: March 5, 2020 through April 18, 2020.
 No other changes to policy statement or intent.

 Medical Policy Panel, January 2021